-Search Engine Optimization (SEO) doesn’t have to be difficult and confusing.
-Let me try to dispel some of the myths and confusion around SEO.
+Search Engine Optimization (SEO) doesn’t have to be difficult or confusing.
+Let’s try to dispel some of the myths and confusion around SEO.
 The first thing we need to clear up is some confusion around terms.

 How to improve your Search Engine Ranking Position (SERP)